Sarat Chandra Chattopadhyay: Early life

-Life in Calcutta and Burma
+Life in Burma

-In Calcutta, Sarat Chandra worked for six months translating Hindi paper books into English for an advocate.
-In January 1903, he went to Burma.
-He held sundry jobs in Rangoon and Pegu.
+Sarat Chandra lived in Burma for thirteen years.
+He first held sundry jobs in Rangoon and Pegu (today's Yangon and Bago, respectively).
 He eventually found work in Burma Public Works Accounts Office in Rangoon.

-Most of his stay in Rangoon was in a neighbourhood where mistris (manual workers, mechanics, craftsmen, artisans) lived.
+Most of his stay in Rangoon was in the Botahtaung Pazundaung neighbourhood where "mistris" (manual workers, mechanics, craftsmen, artisans) lived.
 He freely mixed with them.
 He wrote their job applications, mediated conflicts, gave them homeopathic medicine for free, even gave monetary help.
 The mistris had great respect for him.

-Sarat Chandra’s neighbour downstairs was a Bengali mistri who had arranged his daughter’s marriage to an alcoholic.
-The daughter Shanti Chakrabarty begged him to rescue her.
-Sarat Chandra married her and they had a child.
-He was devastated when his wife and one-year old son passed away from plague in Rangoon.
-Sometime later, a Bengali mistri friend Krishna Das Adhikari, requested him to marry his teenage daughter.
-Sarat Chandra eventually agreed.
-He renamed his wife Hironmoyee and taught her to read and write.
-She outlived him by 23 years.
-They did not have any children.
+During his stay in Rangoon, Sarat Chandra read widely.
+He borrowed books on various subjects, including sociology, politics, philosophy, physiology, psychology, history, scriptures, and other topics from the Bernard Free Library.
+Signs of heart problems slightly slowed down his intense study habits.
+He also began to paint.

+In 1912, the wooden house where he lived on Lansdowne Road got burnt down.
+He lost his belongings including his paintings, and the manuscript of his novel Choritrohin, which he rewrote.

-During his stay in Rangoon, Sarat Chandra read widely, painted, and was into music.
-And he resumed writing after a gap of about eighteen years: "Some of my old acquaintances started a little magazine, but no one of note would condescend to contribute to it, as it was so small and insignificant.
+He resumed writing after a gap of about eighteen years: "Some of my old acquaintances started a little magazine, but no one of note would condescend to contribute to it, as it was so small and insignificant.
 When almost hopeless, some of them suddenly remembered me, and after much persuasion they succeeded in extracting from me a promise to write for it.
 This was in the year 1913.
-I promised most unwillingly—perhaps only to put them off till I had returned to Rangoon and could forget all about it.
+I agreed most unwillingly—perhaps only to put them off until I returned to Rangoon and could forget the matter entirely.
 But sheer volume and force of their letters and telegrams compelled me at last to think seriously about writing again.
 I sent them a short story, for their magazine Jamuna.
 This became at once extremely popular, and made me famous in one day.
 Since then I have been writing regularly.
 In Bengal perhaps I am the only fortunate writer who has not had to struggle."

 In 1916, he resigned from his job due to ill health and moved to Calcutta.